wolfi-dev/wolfictl/docs/cmd/wolfictl_advisory_list.md

 ### Synopsis

+List advisories for specific packages, vulnerabilities, or the entire data set.

+The 'list' (or 'ls') command prints a list of advisories based on the given selection criteria.
+By default, all advisories in the current advisory data set will be listed.

+FILTERING

+You can list advisories for a single package:

+	wolfictl adv ls -p glibc

-list advisories for specific packages or across all of Wolfi
+You can list all advisories for a given vulnerability ID across all packages:

+	wolfictl adv ls -V CVE-2023-38545

+You can show only advisories that are considered not to be "resolved":

+	wolfictl adv ls --unresolved

+And you can combine the above flags as needed.

+HISTORY

+Using the --history flag, you can list advisory events instead of just advisories' latest states.
+This is useful for viewing a summary of an investigation over time for a given package/vulnerability match.'

 ### Options

 ```
-  -a, --advisories-repo-dir WOLFICTL_ADVISORIES_REPO_DIR   directory containing the advisories repository (can also be set with environment variable WOLFICTL_ADVISORIES_REPO_DIR)
+  -a, --advisories-repo-dir string   directory containing the advisories repository
   -h, --help                         help for list
       --history                      show full history for advisories
       --no-distro-detection          do not attempt to auto-detect the distro
   -p, --package string               package name
-      --unresolved                                         only show advisories whose latest status is affected or under_investigation
+      --unresolved                   only show advisories considered to be unresolved
   -V, --vuln string                  vulnerability ID for advisory
 ```

 ### SEE ALSO

-* [wolfictl advisory](wolfictl_advisory.md)	 - Utilities for viewing and modifying Wolfi advisory data
+* [wolfictl advisory](wolfictl_advisory.md)	 - Commands for consuming and maintaining security advisory data